 Sunday, September 5, 1976

-Mom told me she has written the letter she wants Nick to sign, and then added that she wanted Nick’s dad and Nick’s uncle to sign it too.
+Mom told me she’d written the letter she wanted Nick to sign, then added that she wanted Nick’s dad and Nick’s uncle to sign it, too.
 I could understand if she wanted his mom and dad to sign it, but not his uncle.
 I asked, “Why don’t you have his sister, his brother, and all his aunts and uncles sign it too while you are at it?”
 Bent was sitting right there.
 He angrily responded, “Don’t get smart with your mom, you Snot-Nosed Brat!”
 I know he will be glad when I am gone, and I likewise will be more than happy to get out of here!

 Monday, September 6, 1976

-I woke up at 4:45 a.m. because it was hard to sleep with Elisabeth on top of me, not to mention that stupid clock that makes sure to gong every half hour.
+I woke up at 4:45 a.m. because it was hard to sleep with Beth on top of me, not to mention that stupid clock that gongs every half hour.
 And all the other gongs that came with it on the whole hour.

 Tuesday, September 7, 1976

 When the mailman came today, he had a letter from Nick.
 In the letter, he sounded really down because he didn’t know if I was ever going to come back.
-He also told me that he was losing weight over this whole thing.
+He also told me he was losing weight because of this whole thing.

-We have been invited to eat lunch at Bent’s aunt’s house.
+We have been invited to eat lunch at Bent’s relitives house.
 I have been to her house once when we first got here.
 She is a nice lady and always has lots of good food, including home-baked goods, for whoever comes over.
-I am not allowed to go with Mom, Bent, and Elisabeth.
-I have been told to stay behind and wash their clothes, and then get the rest of the chores done.
+I am not allowed to go with Mom, Bent, and Beth.
+I have been told to stay behind and do the chores.

 When I got back, I listened to the radio that Bent had inherited from his dad.
 Bent has inherited quite a few things from his dad, including the house and all the land.

-When Mom found out that Bent got all the land, she asked him to sell part of it so they would have money to fix up the place.
+When Mom found out Bent had gotten all the land, she asked him to sell part of it so they could fix up the place.
 Bent told Mom that his dad had built the house with his own hands, and it was good enough for his Mom, and therefore it was good enough for her.

-Later in the day, when Elisabeth came back, the neighbor lady asked me if I would babysit her girls again.
+When Beth came back, the neighbor asked me to babysit her girls again.
 I told her I would love to.
 She doesn’t pay me.
 I don’t mind because it is nice to go to their house, and even nicer to use a real toilet!
-Elisabeth came with me, and together we had fun with the girls while we were there.
+Beth came with me, and together we had fun with the girls while we were there.

 Wednesday, September 8, 1976